skylinemac/skylinemac.github.io/index.md

 layout: default
 ---
 # What is SMAC?
-_So you think you can do competition math..._
+> What is the point of learning math?

-Middle school math curriculum--and even competition math (think AMC, MATHCOUNTS...)--is filled with
+Middle school math curriculum--and even competition math (think AMC, MATHCOUNTS...)--is filled with memorizing formula and solving problems that often seem entirely abstract.
+As such, learning math is frequently seen as a pointless task for many kids.

+However, in our own high school careers, being exposed to the beauty of higher math and seeing the subject being applied everywhere in our lives has helped us realized: it isn't math itself that is boring, it is the way it has been introduced.
+Hence, with the **Skyline Math Applications Contest (SMAC)**, we've taken a different approach.

 # Random Formatting :D
 Text can be **bold**, _italic_, or ~~strikethrough~~.